Allie Millington

 Samira has been writing consistently for years and has a range of fiction and non-fiction pieces published.
 Check out Samira’s author Instagram to learn more.

 More than anything, Samira especially loves to listen to women.
 A collector of stories, she spent much of her childhood gathering the perspectives of mothers, aunts, grandmothers, and cousins.
 Her debut novel, A Season of Uncertainty, marries her love for characters who navigate a complex web of cultural identities with what interests her the most—the underbelly of marriage, intimacy, and female relationships.
-This Women’s Fiction novel is on submission now.
+This Literary Fiction novel is on submission now.

 Shanah salter